 Dr. Woehrle received her B.A. in Psychology from the University of Missouri-Columbia, and her Ph.D. in Neurobiology from the University of Chicago.
 Following completion of her Ph.D., she earned a postdoctoral fellowship in the Department of Psychiatry and Behavioral Neuroscience at the University of Chicago.
 Dr. Woehrle joined the Wittenberg faculty in 2012.

 Dr. Woehrle has always been fascinated by the idea that human consciousness arises from biological substrates.
-She strives to understand the neural underpinnings of human psychological capacities, and is particularly interested in uncovering the mechanisms of mental illness.
-Mental illness affects over a quarter of the world population, and yet remains poorly understood.
-Dr. Woehrle's research program aims to identify the neurobiological substrates and specific genes that contribute to psychiatric disorders.
+She strives to understand the neural underpinnings of human psychological capacities, and is particularly interested in uncovering mechanisms of mental illness.
+Dr. Woehrle's research program aims to identify the neurobiological substrates that contribute to psychiatric disorders.
 Recent projects in her lab include investigations into novel medications for obsessive-compulsive disorder and autism, the mechanisms underlying the antidepressant effects of exercise, and the link between prenatal antidepressant exposure and autism risk.